jndm/react-redux-node-authentication/README.md

 This project was created to test out and learn how to create authentication from scratch in React with help of Redux.
 Idea of this project is that there is a route '/feature' in which users cannot go unless they are logged in.
 Frontend communicates with NodeJS backend that was also created from scratch for this project.

+Project is designed in a way that Node API is ran on it own and frontend is supposed to be ran on a separate server (not included) for scalability.

 Example of used techniques
   * Frontend
     * React